Travel Tips for Crossing the Canadian/U.S. Land Border

-Check out these simple travel tips, handy apps and websites to reduce your wait times at the border:
+Check out these travel tips, handy apps and websites to ensure you have all the correct documentation and information to reduce your wait times at the border:

 1. Know before you go

-- Make sure you have the right travel documents to enter into the U.S.
+- Make sure you have the correct travel, vaccination and COVID-19 testing documents to enter the U.S. and to re-enter Canada:

 - Plan ahead and check border wait times.
 Avoid crossing during peak travel times like weekend evenings.